 In this blog I discuss when comparing datasets using the mean and range interpreting the statistics is just as important as calculating them.

-Students are taught to describe both the mean and range of a dataset but often, the importance of what we can learn about the data from the range is poorly grasped and the range is quoted without any context-based interpretation.
-This means that not only are students losing out on marks in exams, but they are not gaining the preparation for the more narrative context-based answers that can be required as they progress through their education in the statistics discipline.
+Students are taught to describe both the mean and range of datasets.
+However, the importance of what we can learn about the data from the range is poorly grasped.
+Often, the range is quoted without any context-based interpretation.
+This means students are losing out on marks in exams and are insufficiently prepared for the context-based answers as they progress in the statistics discipline.

-I start the lesson with a reminder of the mean and range of a dataset.
-However, rather than presenting the range as just a value to be calculated, I showed how it can be used to calculate the unknown value in a small dataset.
-I aim to plant the idea that the range isn’t just an insignificant value, but rather a tool that can be used to gain a better understanding of a dataset.
+I start the lesson with a reminder of the mean and range of datasets.
+I show how the range can be used to calculate the unknown value in a small data set.
+My aim is to plant the idea that the range is an effective tool used to gain a better understanding of a data set.

-At this point in the lesson, students have a conceptual understanding of the mean and range and have gained confidence in using the clues provided by them to solve for missing information in the data.
+At this point in the lesson, students are confident using the mean and range to work out missing data.

-Students now practise comparing datasets using the mean and range through a variety of scaffolded questions.
-The emphasis being on adapting the written framework for each example and drawing appropriate conclusions about the data, rather than performing the calculations for the summary statistics.
-I believe this framework can make the narrative context-based style of interpretation both second nature and less intimidating to students.
+I encourage students to adapt the framework for each example by drawing appropriate conclusions about the within the context of the data.
+I hope this framework can make the narrative context-based style of interpretation both second nature and less intimidating to students.

 Comparing datasets using the mean and range is the third lesson in the comparing and summarising data scheme of work.
-To consolidate their learning there are some excellent resources available in the Measures of spread section at nrich.maths.org.
-Resourceaholic shares some nice resources on measures of spread and location too.
 In future lessons students progress onto representing and interpreting datasets using stem and leaf diagrams.